suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 The simplicity of design in the Recipient due to all of these benefits allows even a highly constrained platform to use advanced update capabilities.

-# Interpreter Behaviour {#interpreter-behaviour}
+# Interpreter Behavior {#interpreter-behavior}

-This section describes the behaviour of the manifest interpreter.
+This section describes the behavior of the manifest interpreter.
 This section focuses primarily on interpreting commands in the manifest.
-However, there are several other important behaviours of the interpreter: encoding version detection, rollback protection, and authenticity verification are chief among these.
+However, there are several other important behaviors of the interpreter: encoding version detection, rollback protection, and authenticity verification are chief among these.

 ## Interpreter Setup